Early Decision

 Upon committing to RIT, you’ll need to withdraw other applications

 Once you decide to accept RIT’s offer of admission, you should submit your $500 non-refundable enrollment deposit on or before the deadline to confirm your intention to enroll.
-At this time, you will be expected to withdraw your applications with all other colleges/universities.
+At this time, you should withdraw your applications from all other colleges/universities.

 If you’re not accepted through Early Decision or to your first choice program, there are other options